 Traffic to and from resource subnets in spoke virtual networks is restricted by using NSGs.
 If you have a requirement to expand the NSG rules to allow broader access to these resources, weigh these requirements against the security risks.
 Each new inbound pathway represents an opportunity for accidental or purposeful data leakage or application damage.

 Use AVNM to create baseline Security Admin rules

 AVNM allows you to create baselines of security rules, which can take priority over network security group rules.
 Security admin rules are evaluated before NSG rules and have the same nature of NSGs, with support for prioritization, service tags, and L3-L4 protocols.
 This will allow central IT to enforce a baseline of security rules, while allowing an independency of additional NSG rules by the spoke virtual network owners.
 To facilitate a controlled rollout of security rules changes, AVNM's deployments feature allows you to safely release of these configurations' breaking changes to the hub-and-spoke environments.

 Use Azure RBAC to restrict the operations that DevOps can perform on each tier.
 When granting permissions, use the principle of least privilege.
 Log all administrative operations and perform regular audits to ensure any configuration changes were planned.

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see Overview of the cost optimization pillar.

 Here are cost considerations for the services used in this architecture.

-In this architecture, Azure Firewall is deployed in the virtual network to control traffic between the gateway's subnet and the subnet in which the application tier runs.
+In this architecture, Azure Firewall is deployed in the virtual network to control traffic between the gateway's subnet and the resources in the spoke virtual networks.
 In this way Azure Firewall is cost effective because it's used as a shared solution consumed by multiple workloads.
 Here are the Azure Firewall pricing models: